If you want to design a truly unique game, writing computer code is almost a necessity.

 These are just some of the software code programs used to create video games like "Grand Theft Auto," "Guitar Hero" and "Mario Kart."
 The popularity of video games is growing -- it's estimated that at any one time over 1 million U.S. households are playing [source: Nielsen Media].

-For lots more information about making video games and related topics, check out the links on the next page.
+For lots more information about making video games and related topics, check out the links below.